Stone Arch Bridge

 One of the potential "big ticket" items to know about when purchasing a home is the condition of the sewer line.

-This infrastructure is made of cast iron, PVC, clay tile or a combination of these, and usually runs 75 to 100 feet long.
+The sewer line is made of either cast iron, PVC, clay tile or a combination of these, and usually runs 75 to 100 feet long.

 Here is a sample of a sewer inspection video

-The clay pipes in the foreground are the culprits.
-The activity in the background is the result.
+These clay pipes in the foreground above are the culprits.
+The construction activity in the background is the result.
 Why the city is still using segmented clay pipe is not known.
 Perhaps price or ease of installation.
 But they are still in use, although they are said to only have a 75 year lifespan.

 Diamonds In The Rough Home Inspections conducts the sewer examinations "in-house" on the day of the inspection.
 This means no extra scheduling and no other vendors in the home.
 We utilize a compact, state of the art video sewer camera with a 200' reel, which allows us to carry the unit to the basement rather than rolling a dirty machine across the carpeting.
 When we are done, the cleanout cap is sealed with teflon thread sealer or, if need be, replaced with a new compression cap.

 The examination usually takes less than an hour.
 The video is then analyzed and a separate report generated.
 The report includes a YouTube link to the actual video.

 Once your move into your new home the last thing you want to worry about is a sewer backup.
 No matter the age of the home, a video sewer examination will give you the peace of mind knowing there will be no surprizes from this system.